Connor Wong Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 13th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff ranks 13th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles have a 4.13 team ERA that ranks 15th across all MLB pitching staffs.
+- The Orioles' 4.30 team ERA ranks 16th among all league pitching staffs.

-- The Orioles rank 13th in baseball in home runs allowed (23 total, 1.1 per game).
+- Orioles pitchers combine to surrender 26 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- Kremer gets the start for the Orioles, his fifth of the season.
-He is 1-0 with a 6.16 ERA and 14 strikeouts in 19 2/3 innings pitched.
+- Wells makes the start for the Orioles, his fourth of the season.
+He is 0-1 with a 2.70 ERA and 16 strikeouts in 23 1/3 innings pitched.

-- The right-hander last pitched on Tuesday against the Washington Nationals, when he tossed 6 2/3 scoreless innings while giving up four hits.
+- In his last appearance -- in relief on Saturday -- the right-hander tossed 2/3 innings against the Detroit Tigers while surrendering hits.

-- The 27-year-old has an ERA of 6.16, with 6.6 strikeouts per nine innings, in four games this season.
-Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.